krateoplatformops/oasgen-provider/cheatsheet.md

   Normal   DeletedExternalResource      repo/gh-repo-1        Successfully requested deletion of external resource
 ```

-## Extended Example: External API that requires a webservice to handle external API calls
+## Extended Example: External API that requires a plugin to handle external API calls

 This example demonstrates how to create a Krateo provider for managing GitHub repositories using an external web service to handle API calls.
 This approach is useful when the API isn't directly compatible with Kubernetes resource management or requires additional processing.